 EITC is widely recognized as one of the nation's most powerful resources for lifting low-income people out of poverty.
-In 2015, California established the first-ever CalEITC to extend a new cash back credit to the poorest working families in the state.
-In 2020, Governor Gavin Newsom has expanded CalEITC to further assist families facing poverty.
-California has more than doubled the investment in CalEITC to $1 billion, which is estimated to increase the number of participating households from 2 million to 3 million.
-Plus, the addition of the new Young Child Tax Credit (YCTC) means that qualifying families with children under the age of six can earn an additional $1,000.
+In 2015, California established the first-ever CalEITC to extend a supplemental cash back credit to the poorest working families in the state.
+In 2020, Governor Gavin Newsom expanded CalEITC to further assist families facing poverty by raising the investment to more than $1 billion in refunds, and by introducing the Young Child Tax Credit (YCTC) to provide qualifying families with children under the age of six an additional $1,000.

 Whether required to file taxes or not, Californians must file their tax returns to qualify for CalEITC.
-To help you keep every cent of your cash back EITC, local community based organizations are here to help with no-cost IRS certified tax preparation services.
+To help you keep every cent of your cash back CalEITC, local community-based organizations are here to help with no-cost IRS certified tax preparation services.
 Search for the no-cost tax preparation site near you by visiting the Franchise Tax Board's Free Tax Help Webpage.

 The Costs of Unclaimed Earned Income Tax Credits to California’s Economy: Update and Expansion of the “Left on the Table” Report (January 2018)